 Building on existing policies, NAPA experiences and on the LAPA, Nepal successfully launched its National Adaptation Plan (NAP) process in September 2015.
 It also became one of the first countries to receive approval for NAP Readiness funding from the Green Climate Fund (GCF) through UN Environment Programme’s (UNEP) support.
 Working groups were established for the NAP process and some are under process of formulation, focusing on eight themes and four cross-cutting areas identified in the National Climate Change Policy.

-Nepal ratified the Paris Agreement and submitted its first NDC in 2016.
-Its second NDC – submitted in October 2020 – outlines emissions reductions targets for selected sectors such as energy, transport, agriculture, forestry and waste.
+Nepal’s first nationally determined contribution (NDC) was submitted in 2016 and its second NDC, submitted in December 2020, outlines emissions reductions targets for selected sectors such as energy, transport, agriculture, forestry and waste.
 The NDC’s mitigation strategy foresees to maintain 45 percent of total area of the country under forest cover.
 For adaptation, it articulates Nepal’s intention to submit an adaptation communication through the development of a NAP.
 The NAP will include priorities, plans, actions and implementation mechanisms related to adaptation and be aligned with thematic and cross-cutting adaptation priorities identified in the National Climate Change Policy.